simondlevy/MulticopterSim/README.md

 ## Hardware

-I am currently developing MulticopterSim on an HP Z440 workstation with 32GB RAM and NVIDIA GeForce GTX 1080 Ti, running Windows 10.
+I am currently developing MulticopterSim on an HP Z440 workstation with 32GB RAM and NVIDIA GeForce GTX 1080 Ti.
 It may however be possible to develop on a less &ldquo;loaded&rdquo; machine &ndash; see [here](https://docs.unrealengine.com/latest/INT/GettingStarted/RecommendedSpecifications/) for the minimum requirements recommended by Unreal Engine.